13-37-org/infnoise-gitian.sigs/README.md

 # infnoise-gitian.sigs
-Gitian signatures for the Infnite Noise TRNG's driver
+This repository contains Gitian signatures for releases of the Infnite Noise TRNG's driver.